bkonkle/unirouter/README.md

 ### `configureRouter([routes], [aliases])`

+Replaces the current singleton `uniloc` instance with a new one using the given routes and aliases.

+To import:

 ```js
 import {configureRouter} from 'unirouter/router'
 ```

-Replaces the current singleton `uniloc` instance with a new one using the given routes and aliases.

 #### Arguments